gracenak/gracenak.github.io/_posts/2021-05-05-understanding_redux_and_thunk.markdown

 ```
 The reducer uses that action to make changes to the state so that the components can re-render with new data.

 Thunk works in conjunction with Redux, handling asynchronous calls, incorporating async code in the Redux action creator.
 It allows us to return a function inside of our action creator.
 That function takes in the store’s dispatch function as an argument, allowing dispatch of multiple actions inside the returned function.
-Because it handles async calls, it allows us to take the time to call the dispatch action creator, allowing the response request to finish before anything is dispatched to the reducer, unlike connect.
+Because it handles async calls, it allows us to take the time to call the dispatch, allowing the response request to finish before anything is dispatched to the reducer, unlike connect.